 MOD CME/15/53#11013

-30 3.3 Administrations* shall determine by mutual agreement which international routes are to be used.
-Pending agreement and provided that there is no direct route existing between the terminal administrations* concerned, the origin administration* has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination administrations*.
+30 3.3 Operating agencies shall determine by mutual agreement which international routes are to be used.
+A Member State has the right to know how its traffic is routed and should have the right to impose any routing regulations in this regard, for purposes of security and countering fraud.

 Reasons: The aim of this article is to strengthen the State's monitoring of the control of international traffic.
 The State cannot determine the international routes, but can regulate international traffic termination conditions at national level.